flatplate/code-indexer/README.md

 - Requires the specified embedding model to be accessible
 - Large projects may require significant memory during indexing

-## Troubleshooting

-1. If you encounter memory issues during indexing:
-   - Try processing fewer files at a time
-   - Ensure sufficient RAM is available

-2. If search results are unexpected:
-   - Verify the same embedding model is used for indexing and searching
-   - Check if the code was properly indexed by examining the database

 ## Support

 For issues, questions, or contributions, please create an issue in the GitHub repository.